danjulio/faux_nixie_clock/readme.md

 1. Add alarm clock functionality.
 Could use the Micro-SD card to store all kinds of alarm sounds.
 2. Add I2C light sensor for automatic dimming.
 3. Add support for OTA firmware updates.
+4. Port to a real nixie tube clock!